 All dumpsters and other similar trash containers with a capacity of 2 cubic yards or greater shall be screened from view of all public streets and roads and all adjacent properties.
-At a minimum, where dumpsters are not otherwise screened by structures or other obstructions, the screening shall consist of a 6 foot tall, 100% opaque fence of wood, stone, or masonry construction.
-Where necessary to meet the screening requirement access gates shall also be provided and be 100% opaque.
+At a minimum, where dumpsters are not otherwise screened by structures or other obstructions, the screening shall consist of a 6 foot tall, 100% opaque fence of wood, stone, masonry, architectural metal, or other similar construction providing the required opacity.
+Where necessary to meet the screening requirement access gates shall also be provided and shall be 100% opaque.
+In no instance shall chain link fence interwoven with plastic strips or other similar fencing be considered as 100% opaque for the purposes of the fencing and/or gates required by this section.
 Further, no such dumpster or other similar container shall be located in any front yard, with the exception, in the case of a through lot, of the front yard opposite the front orientation of the primary structure.
-The following shall be exempt from these requirements:
+The following exemptions from these requirements shall apply: